 Further, it appears that the specialist Grand Feu enamel skills of the firm Flückiger et Fils, first founded by Zelim Jacot whose dials were on full display in all their glory.
 Most likely Longines and Wittnauer were both testing which font versions they both thought would suit the target market of the period.

-To date within this first order, at least of four of the five fonts of the master’s dials have now been discovered to have been delivered in April and May 1930 as part of this first production order.
-Further, delivery information points to one of these five fonts most likely being unique to this very first order by Wittnauer.
+To date within this first order, all five fonts of the master’s dials have now been discovered to have been delivered as a prototype or in the first test production order of April and May 1930.
+Delivery information points to one of these five fonts most likely being unique to this very first order by Wittnauer.

 The Weems heralded from a time when the aviator or aviatrixes lives depended on their reliability, accuracy, functionality and performance.
 The Second-setting watch would form a critical and official part of the Weems System of Navigation.

 Weems concepts, along with the repurposing of a Longines turning chapter pocket watch from 1918 originally built for the Turkish market were central to the evolution of their Second-setting watch.